Skip to main content

 When the booking makes sense, when to cross-shop

 Use Hakkasan when you want a Shanghai Chinese Contemporary restaurant with evening service every day and a higher-spend price tier.
-Friday through Sunday lunch hours create another option for diners who prefer a daytime meal, but weekday lunch is not listed in the verified hours.
+Friday through Sunday lunch hours create another option for diners who prefer a daytime meal, but weekday lunch is not listed.

 Against Sui Tang Li, Da Dong (Xuhui), or Gastro Esthetics at DaDong, the choice should come down to the current menu, timing, the kind of Chinese dining experience you want that day.
 The clean verdict: book Hakkasan if its Chinese Contemporary focus, ¥¥¥ price point, smart casual dress code, available hours match your plan; compare with another Shanghai option if you need a more specific cuisine direction or a different schedule.